mantisbt-plugins/Tasks/README.md

 	event_signal( 'EVENT_CLOSE_BUG', $p_bug_id );
 just before :
 	# Add bugnote if supplied

-For version 1.2.1 make sure to have this statement in confg_inc.php:
-$g_path          = 'http://path to your mantis installation/';

 The rest is like any other plugin.
 After copying to your webserver :